FLAC command line tool

 EXAMPLES

-Some common encoding tasks using flac:
+Some typical encoding and decoding tasks using flac:

 flac abc.wav